 - Valid ASCP certification as a technologist/scientist or specialist

 - Successful completion of a NAACLS-accredited diagnostic molecular science program within the last five years

-Bachelor of science (BS) degree holders who want to further their studies and pursue leadership positions are encouraged to apply to master’s of science programs in medical laboratory science (MLS).
+Bachelor of Science (BS) degree holders who want to further their studies and pursue leadership positions are encouraged to apply to the master of science programs in medical laboratory science (MLS).
 The University of Southern Mississippi School of Biological, Environmental, and Earth Sciences offers two NAACLS-accredited master’s degree programs: an online MLS graduate program for those who hold MLS certification and an on-campus MLS graduate program who do not yet hold MLS certification.

 M(ASCP) & MB(ASCP) Certification Exam Preparation

 A variety of exam preparation resources are available through the ASCP and online study resources.
 Below are lists of exam prep materials for M(ASCP) and MB(ASCP) certification exams offered through the ASCP Board of Certification (BOC) as well as other web-based self-study resources.

 - ASCP: This PDF content guideline outlines the subtest content, descriptions, and exam percentages for microbiology (M) certification seekers.
 The four subtest areas include preanalytic procedures; analytic procedures for bacteriology; analytic procedures for mycobacteriology; virology, parasitology, and mycology; and laboratory operations.
 The M(ASCP) exam consists of 100 multiple-choice questions in a computer adaptive testing format, which means the level of question difficulty increases in relation to the number of correct answers given.